 Do I need to know a lot about technology to become a ‘digital volunteer’?

-Confidence in using digital technology will be useful, but a keen interest in history and the ability to spot a good story are more important.
-We’ll train you in the skills you need, but some things can be completed without using a computer.
+No. Confidence in using digital technology will be useful, but a keen interest in history or art and the ability to tell a story are more useful.
+We’ll train you in the skills you need.

 How do I get involved?